fac19/work-in-progress/README.md

 }
 ```

+## Send access token as a Bearer Token in the Authorization Header for these routes:

+### Users

 #### GET /user
 Get your user info when signed in
-Send access token as a Bearer Token in the Authorization Header

 #### PUT /user
 Update your user info
-Send access token as a Bearer Token in the Authorization Header

 Request body example:
 ```json